 - otrzymać (pf.), to receive, to get

 In this first verse of chapter 4, you read that the man had carnal relations with his wife Eve.
-In English, the verb to know is used euphemistically to refer to this act; the Polish, on the other hand, does the same with zbliżyć się, meaning to draw near.
-You read: mężczyzna zbliżył się do swej żony Ewy (the man knew his wife Eve; literally, the man drew near to his wife Eve).
-Note the use of do here, followed by the genitive, with even the name Ewa in this position, as Ewy.
+In English, the verb to know is used euphemistically to refer to this act; the Polish, on the other hand, does the same with zbliżyć się, meaning to draw near, to come unto.
+You read: mężczyzna zbliżył się do swej żony Ewy (the man drew near to his wife Eve; the man came unto his wife Eve; that is, the man knew his wife Eve).
+Following do, not only do you find the genitive in swej żony, but you also find it in Eve’s Polish name (Ewa), which becomes Ewy in the genitive.

-Eve conceived: ona poczęła, and she bore Cain: urodziła Kaina.
-Cain’s name in Polish is Kain.
+Eve conceived: ona poczęła (she conceived), and she bore Cain: urodziła Kaina (she bore Cain).
+Cain’s name in Polish is Kain; it becomes Kaina in the accusative.
 Eve says: otrzymałam mężczyznę od Pana (I got a man from the Lord).
-Using the perfective verb otrzymać, review the following verb endings (masculine forms first, followed by the feminine):
+Using the perfective verb otrzymać, review the following verb endings of the past tense:

 otrzymałem (I got)